RahulMitra/ski_coach/README.md

 # Ski Coach

-An iOS + watchOS companion app that monitors device (iPhone) and AirPods orientation in real-time, calculates how far "down" your head is, and provides audio beeps to remind you to look up if your head dips below a certain threshold.
+An iOS + watchOS companion app that monitors device (iPhone) and AirPods orientation in real-time, calculates how far "down" your head is, and provides audio saying **“look up”** if your head dips below a certain threshold.
 The watch app displays the calibration status and allows you to toggle muting, calibrate, or re-calibrate with a simple "slide to confirm" gesture.

+Additionally, **the phone’s orientation is used to account for slope angle**.
+By storing the phone on your upper body (e.g., a chest pocket), the app can determine a reference angle between the chest and head, allowing it to function reliably across different slope inclines.

 ---